Allen050329/myturnip-CI/README.md

 ###Allen050329 Changelog
 -Change auto build time to the 1st, 8th, 15th and 22nd of each month -Add drm stuff back in for Open GL drivers
--Merge actions to build all together (2023/2/2)
+-Merge actions to build all together (2023/02/02) -Save some disk space by reusing files (2023/02/07)

 Notes
 use command (for vk on Adreno):